noorhanalayyoub/codexion/README.md

     - process vs thread : a process consists of one or more threads. a process is a management concept , resources are allocated to a process and not a thread. all threads belonging to the same process get access to the same resources.

     - mutex : stands for mutually exclusive flag/object which is self explanatory. a flag is mutual between threads but is exclusive to one at a time.

     - lockout freedom : a concept linked to mutex, it guarantees that every thread that wishes to enter the critical section will do so eventually. no process remains in critical section permanently.

     - race condition : it occurs when two or more processes or threads try to access and/or modify data at the same time. the result is determined by which one was milliseconds faster.

+    - user level threads vs kernel level threads : in short user level threads (green threads) are managed by your language and cant take advantage of parallelism [https://stackoverflow.com/questions/15983872/difference-between-user-level-and-kernel-supported-threads](for more info)

+    -
 # Instructions

 # Resources